mopped7/bltk_anticheat/README.md

 - Object/Vehicle/Ped blacklist
 - Anti Event spam

+# Commands

+These commands are only usable from the server console:
+- bltk-unban license:123
+With this command you can unban the player, replace 123 with the license from the logs.

+Ace permission for admins: bltk-ac.admin

+These commands are available for admins:
+- bltk-screenshot ID
+You can request a screenshot of a player with that command.

 # Updates?
 Contributing?

 _I will always update the anticheat, when I will find new solutions for blocking cheats.
 If you want to help, feel free to make a Pull Request!_